awsdocs/aws-codecommit-user-guide/doc_source/how-to-push-large-repositories.md

    python incremental-repo-migration.py
    ```

 1. The script runs and shows progress at the terminal or command prompt\.
-Some large repositories will be slow to show progress\.
-The script will stop if a single push fails three times\.
-You can then rerun the script, and it will start from the batch that failed\.
+Some large repositories are slow to show progress\.
+The script stops if a single push fails three times\.
+You can then rerun the script, and it starts from the batch that failed\.
 You can rerun the script until all pushes succeed and the migration is complete\.

 **Tip**
 You can run `incremental-repo-migration.py` from any directory as long as you use the `-l` and `-r` options to specify the local and remote settings to use\.
 For example, to use the script from any directory to migrate a local repo located at /tmp/*my\-repo* to a remote nicknamed *codecommit*: